 By making his world a little colder

-To my mind just trying not to be at odds with yourself is a surer way to achieve calm than meditating.
-This often means accepting yourself as you are with as much good humour as you can muster.
+To my mind just trying not to be at odds with yourself is a surer way to achieve calm detachment than meditating.
+This means being honest about just how rubbish you are at almost everything, and irritable, and tetchy, and accepting all this with as much good humour as you can muster.
+Put it all down to determinism and that things are as they are.

-I used to find something distasteful about the idea of liking yourself, as though one might end up annoyingly smug like Russell Brand or Piers Morgan.
+I used to find something distasteful about the idea of self-contentment, as though one might end up annoyingly smug like Russell Brand or Piers Morgan.
 Even so, I think there is a clear difference between being on good terms with yourself and being an arrogant twit.
-And if you don’t manage to like yourself you might end up like Isabel Huppert’s vicious, self-hating character in The Piano Teacher.
+And if you never manage to accept yourself you might just end up like Isabel Huppert’s vicious, self-hating character in The Piano Teacher.

 If I were stranded on a desert island and were able to choose between a construction worker or a meditator as my fellow cast away I would choose the former.
 A construction worker tests himself against the physical world and is thus more in touch with reality.
-He is probably made of sterner stuff than someone who can only feel calm when he sits cross-legged on his living room floor, watching his breathing and imagining that he has no self.
+He is probably made of sterner stuff than someone who can only feel calm when he sits cross-legged on his living room floor for several hours, watching his breathing and imagining that he has no self.

 Just as an aside, I work at a university that has some trainee Zen Buddhist monks.
-I have only seen one or two of them on campus but their goofy teeth and flat-footed gait suggested they might not have randomly chosen their ‘profession’.
-Monks can be as delusional and inept as they like.
-If they failed to bless a newly-built house properly, who would know?
-It’s not likely to fall down because it was poorly blessed.
+I have only seen one or two of them on campus but their goofy teeth and flat-footed gait immediately suggested to me they might not have randomly chosen their ‘profession’.
+Monks can be as delusional and inept as they like and if they fail to bless a newly-built house properly, who would know?
+It’s much more likely to fall down due to being poorly built than poorly blessed. you may be able to sue a builder for not building to adequate standards but you couldn’t sue a Buddhist monk for shoddy work.
+My point is that people who have little ability probably gravitate to jobs where it’s hard to tell what success or failure might look like, jobs like monk, diversity consultant and Equalities Commissioner of some big publicly-funded organisation.